-Credit risk is the risk that the counterparty cannot meet its contractual commitments with the Group, thereby resulting in unexpected loss for the Group which could put its financial stability at risk in the immediate future.

-In the case at hand, this risk is one of the main components of the overall exposure.
-However, the specific composition of the credit portfolio was designed to significantly reduce the percentage of credit risk over the entire absorption.
-The counterparties mainly include public administration entities such as local healthcare facilities and hospitals and territorial entities that have a very low risk of default by definition.
+Credit risk is the risk that the counterparty cannot meet its contractual commitments, thereby resulting in unexpected loss for the Group which could put its financial stability at risk in the immediate future.
+In this case, the risk in question is one of the main components of overall exposure; however, the specific composition of the credit portfolio was designed to significantly reduce the percentage of credit risk over the entire absorption.
+The counterparties mainly include Public Administration entities such as local Healthcare facilities, hospitals, Municipalities, Regions, Provinces and Ministries that have a very low risk of default by definition.

-The operating components of the Banca Sistema Group that give rise to the credit risk are described below:
+The operating components of Banca Sistema that give rise to credit risk are described below: